owensgl/intro-genomics/syllabus.md

 Dr. Owens will talk with each student who has a CAL accommodation to plan an exam that works for them.
-In the case of extended medical issues, the exam will be omitted and the grade point percentages will be put onto on the remaining exam (i.e. the other exam will be worth 30% of the final grade).
+In the case of extended medical issues, the exam will be omitted and the grade point percentages will be put onto on the remaining exam.

 ### Make-up policy